MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Approve-ServiceFabricRepairTask.md

 This cmdlet supports the Service Fabric platform.
 Do not run this cmdlet directly.

-If you approve a repair task by force, then the **ForcedApproval** flag will be set on that task.
+If you approve a repair task by force, then the **ForcedApproval** flag is set on that task.

 This cmdlet requires that you connect to the cluster with credentials that are granted administrator access to the cluster.
 Before you perform any operation on a Service Fabric cluster, establish a connection to the cluster by using the [Connect-ServiceFabricCluster](.\Connect-ServiceFabricCluster) cmdlet.